Mumbai Maglev

 The Mumbai Maglev is 2007 proposal for a Maglev line serving Mumbai.
 A total of six routes are proposed in the Mumbai Metropolitan Region, with distances ranging from 20 to 50 km.

-In February 2020, the Mumbai Rail Vikas Corporation (MRVC) wrote to the Maharashtra state government and the Indian Railway Board seeking an in-principal approval for the project as a public private partnership.
+In February 2020, the Mumbai Rail Vikas Corporation (MRVC) wrote to the Maharashtra state government and the Indian Railway Board seeking an in-principle approval for the project as a public private partnership.
 The plan is for a 55 km elevated line connecting Chhatrapati Shivaji Terminus (CSTM) and Panvel with a branch line to Navi Mumbai International Airport.
 The request was made after Swiss company SwissRapide AG, in a joint venture with Lasane Infra Private Limited (India), sent an expression of interest to develop and run the corridor at an estimated cost of Rs 13,347 crore.